 Emerging from all this progress was a specific configuration of Egyptian capitalism.
 The reorganization of Egyptian agriculture, its engagement with the European markets, the penetration of European investment, and the demands of the European banks did not throttle some sort of historical progression from feudalism to “modern” capitalism in favor of the mis-named, mis-apprehended “primitive accumulation.”

-The original accumulation transforming class=’StrictlyAutoTagBold’>Egypt in the 19th century was that of the shaykhs, the pashas, and the khedive, of accumulating property in class=’StrictlyAutoTagBold’>land, that is to say, separating the fellahin from the means of their own subsistence, transforming the fellahin into a rural labor force and thereby creating private property in class=’StrictlyAutoTagBold’>land.
+The original accumulation transforming <strong class=’StrictlyAutoTagBold’>Egypt in the 19th century was that of the shaykhs, the pashas, and the khedive, of accumulating property in <strong class=’StrictlyAutoTagBold’>land, that is to say, separating the fellahin from the means of their own subsistence, transforming the fellahin into a rural labor force and thereby creating private property in <strong class=’StrictlyAutoTagBold’>land.

 The point of original accumulation is the establishment of the social relations of capital accumulation, that is to say the dispossession of the producers; the transformation of the producers into the laborers.
 This was accomplished by ?Ali and his successors, Abbas, Said, and Ismail.